 For a detailed list of compatible storage solutions, see the Hardware Compatibility List (HCL).

 100 Mbit/s or faster NIC.
-One or more Gb, or 10 Gb NICs is recommended for faster P2V and export/import data transfers and VM live migration.
+One or more Gb, or 10 Gb NICs is recommended for faster export/import data transfers and VM live migration.

 We recommend that you use multiple NICs for redundancy.
 The configuration of NICs differs depending on the storage type.
 For more information, see the vendor documentation.